 The battery charger, or converter as it is also referred to, is connected to the feed or "output" side of the main battery switch.
 This allows you to select either or both batteries to be put "on the line" for charging when the engine is at rest.
-It also insures that, when the battery switch is "off", all circuits are positively disconnected from the batteries during an emergency shutdown.

-Do not turn the battery charger on when the battery switch is in the "off" position.
+It also insures that, when the battery switch is OFF, all circuits are positively disconnected from the batteries during an emergency shutdown.
+Do not turn the battery charger on when the battery switch is in the OFF position.
 This could possibly feed the ship's circuits without the back-up support of the batteries.
 It could also cause premature failure of electrical equipment in the boat and if the regulator section of the charger should fail, allow high voltage into the system.

 The battery charger has an automatic cut-off circuit, which is wired to the engine electrical system.
-Whenever the engine is started, the charger will shut off and allow the engine-driven alternator to take over, returning to service when the engine is stopped.
+Whenever the engine is started, the charger will shut off and allow the engine-driven alternator to take over, returning to service when the engine is stopped (if the charger is powered by either a generator or shore power).
 The charger is protected by internally mounted fuses on the AC and DC circuits, as well as the main circuit breaker on the AC panel.
-Be sure all the related circuits are "off" when opening the charger cabinet for service.
+Be sure all the related circuits are OFF when opening the charger cabinet for service.
 The charger is an air-cooled unit with louvers on top and bottom.
-Care must be taken not to restrict the ventilation provided, nor allow small tools or hardware to fall into the charger while performing maintenance work in the engine room.
+Care must be taken not to restrict the ventilation provided, nor allow small tools or hardware to fall into the charger while performing maintenance work.
+If left on at the pier, the battery charger should cut off automatically when the batteries are fully charged, but many do not.